 - Facilitate requests: If an individual requests a work-related change because of a medical condition, this is an accommodation request.
 Generally, he or she is responsible for informing you of the need for such a change.
 Individuals do not, however, need to use the word "accommodation" or "ADA," but they must indicate that they have difficulty carrying out their tasks due to a condition.

-- Analyze jobs: To facilitate the accommodation process, it is prudent to develop and maintain a detailed description for each job that lists its essential functions and duties.
+- Analyze jobs: To facilitate the accommodation process, it is prudent to develop and maintain, for each job, a detailed description that lists essential functions and duties.
 Such descriptions should focus on a job, not a person.
 For example, a warehouse position may require that boxes be stacked on shelves.
 The essential function of this job is that boxes be stacked, not that a person lift boxes.

 - Determine potential accommodations: Sometimes, an employee is aware of the modifications he or she needs to perform certain tasks.
 Other times, devising an effective accommodation requires creative and collaborative thinking.
 Accommodations are not limited to adjustments to a physical work environment or a transfer to a different or light-duty position.
 They may involve changes to the way a job is done or structured, modified workplace policies and procedures, adjusted work schedules, swapping or eliminating marginal functions, or perhaps even changes to corporate culture.
 They may also entail obtaining assistive technology or services such as readers or interpreters.